 What can I hear?
 Crossbills moving in the tops of trees, nightjars churring on summer evenings.
 In the spring and summer the beautiful song of the woodlark can be heard across the heathland.

 Information available?
-A site welcome board and a site leaflet help you to explore the habitats at Leechpool and Owlbeech.
+A site welcome board and a pdf site leaflet (8.42 MB) help you to explore the habitats at Leechpool and Owlbeech.

 Grid reference: TQ200315(OS Map)

 OS map: 134 (Explorer, 1:25,000)

 Terrain: Numerous surfaced and unsurfaced paths criss-cross the two woods.
 Boardwalks, bridges and steps are present in numerous locations to help visitors around the site, but some paths can still be muddy in wet weather.

 Nearest NCN route: Route 20 is 4.7 miles

 Where can I park?
 Free car park off Harwood Road, and parking also available next to South Holmes Play Area.